recapify/recapify/README.md

 # Recapify
-An application that will help you summarize your usage of Spotify.
+An application that will help you summarise your usage of Spotify.

 ## Summary
 This application allows the users to autheniticate their Spotify account using OAuth 2.0 and access its information through authorisation.
 Through Recapify, the user can access a summary of their Spotify usage.
 The features working in this first version are: